 - 25. Covid-19 has not noticeably affected incoming workloads.
 Incoming resource consent applications remain consistent with the same period in 2019 and if anything the volume of incoming building consents and customer enquiries have increased during and after lockdown.
 There has also been a vacancy within the team which has impacted on getting consents issued within timeframes. - 26.
+Dark skies plan change for Rakiura The decision on the Council initiated plan change has been finalised by the committee and the decision will be released in the next few weeks.
+The decision is subject to appeal, if no appeals are received the plan change will be made operative by Council and the rules will have legal effect. - 27.
 Up until the Alert Level 4 restrictions coming into force, ongoing policy focused work was occurring on the regional work streams for Climate Change, Biodiversity, Landscapes and Natural Character.
 It is unclear in a national space what impact the Covid-19 pandemic will have on anticipated national direction as government was signalling significant changes were going to be gazetted prior to the election.
 It is expected that the national policy statements on urban development and highly productive land will progress before the election.
-The majority of Council's policy work in this space still needs to progress due to it already being a legislative requirement but the timeframe to deliver may vary. - 27.
+The majority of Council's policy work in this space still needs to progress due to it already being a legislative requirement but the timeframe to deliver may vary. - 28.
 Council has endorsed a report to bring forward the review of the landscapes section of the District Plan.
 Work is now underway to understand the unique nature of Southland's landscapes, cultural values and local areas of significance.
 There are a number of pieces of work that will inform a review and also a number of conversations with communities and land owners.
-It is anticipated that a plan change will be notified in the middle of 2021. - 28.
-Council was part of the territorial authority reference group providing feedback to the Ministry of the Environment on the proposed National Policy Statement on Indigenous Biodiversity and the proposed New Zealand Biodiversity Strategy. - 29.
+It is anticipated that a plan change will be notified in the middle of 2021.

+- 29. Council was part of the territorial authority reference group providing feedback to the Ministry of the Environment on the proposed National Policy Statement on Indigenous Biodiversity and the proposed New Zealand Biodiversity Strategy. - 30.
 Consultation on the NPS for Indigenous Biodiversity closed in March 2020.
 Council submitted stating that in Council's opinion, achieving the requirements of the statement will require a significant body of work identifying potentially Significant Natural Areas, mapping them and revising rules within the District Plan to protect and enhance them.
 It is anticipated that there will be a significant cost associated with this work.
 There is estimated to be 1.7 million hectares of potentially significant biodiversity which equates to 57% of our district.
 Approximately, 94,000ha of this area is indicated to be on private land.
 Council has provided input into the LGNZ submission and SDC is one of the case study councils forming part of that submission.
-It was anticipated that the National Policy Statement will likely be gazetted prior to the general election in September but this has been delayed until approximately February 2021.

-- 30. Resource consent data for previous few months: - April 27 applications received, 15 decisions issued - May 28 applications received, 16 decisions issued - June 22 applications received, 26 decisions issued.
+It was anticipated that the National Policy Statement will likely be gazetted prior to the general election in September but this has been delayed until approximately February 2021. - 31.
+Resource consent data for previous few months: - April 27 applications received, 15 decisions issued - May 28 applications received, 16 decisions issued - June 22 applications received, 26 decisions issued.